oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 # Disclosure Format Considerations {#disclosure_format_considerations}

-As described in (#disclosable_claims), the Disclosure structure is JSON containing salt and the cleartext content of a claim, which is base64url encoded.
+As described in (#creating_disclosures), the Disclosure structure is JSON containing salt and the cleartext content of a claim, which is base64url encoded.
 The encoded value is the input used to calculate a digest for the respective claim.
 The inclusion of digest value in the signed JWT ensures the integrity of the claim value.
 Using encoded content as the input to the integrity mechanism is conceptually similar to the